Atticusnd/gilded-rose/README.md

 - Code is also available on [Github](https://github.com/Atticusnd/gilded-rose/tree/main)
 - You can find Git history on log.txt

+### To Do:
+- Create functions to describe the behavior by item type
+- Remove all unnecessary ifs, maybe using high order functions(ish) :p
+- Update code using some ES features and good practices
+- Creating better uses cases on unit testing section and finishing all the cases

 ### Initial thoughts
 - After test for the first time I found that the test defined doesn't make sense but I think it's just an example and the code will not work because the if definitions are wrong